0216johnsoneric/Portfolio-Website/README.md

 # Portfolio-Website
-Eric Johnson's personalized Website that displays my portfolio projects and other materials that excel me toward being employer competitive:
+Eric Johnson's personalized Website displays portfolio projects and other materials that excel him toward being employer competitive:
 * An updated portfolio featuring project 1 and two exemplary homework assignments.
 * An updated GitHub profile with pinned repositories featuring project 1 and two exemplary assignments.
 * A updated resume